 All font sizes are relative and can be increased using the user-specified “text size” option in visual browsers.

 If your browser or browsing device does not support stylesheets at all, the content of each page is still readable.

 Good page titles are particularly important for orientation — to help people know where they are and move between pages open in their browser.
 The first thing screen readers say when the user goes to a different web page is the page title.

 Image text alternatives ("alt text")

-headings are marked up as headings so people can navigate to the headings — including people who cannot use a mouse and use only the keyboard, and people who use a screen reader.
+Headings are marked up as headings so people can navigate to the headings — including people who cannot use a mouse and use only the keyboard, and people who use a screen reader.

-Contrast ratio ("color contrast")
+Contrast ratio ("colour contrast")

 Web pages have a minimum contrast by default: a contrast ratio of at least 4.5:1 for normal-size text.

 Some users need to enlarge web content in order to read it.
-Some need to change other aspects of text display: font, space between lines, and more.
+Some need to change other aspects of text display: font, space between lines and more.